-Military students who will be deployed should meet with the Dean of Students, ksattler@dunwoody.eduKelli Sattler, to fill out a Student Request Form (http://www.dunwoody.edu/pdfs/StudentRequestForm.pdf) and provide a copy of the military orders or other appropriate documentation to the request as soon as they know about their deployment.
-After their request has been approved, students must also notify their academic program manager or dean and current faculty, so academic arrangements can be made.
+Military students who will be deployed should meet with the Dean of Students, Kelli Sattler ksattler@dunwoody.edu, to fill out a Student Request Form as they know about their deployment.
+Information required for the Student Request form is a copy of the military orders or other appropriate documentation.
+After their request has been approved, students will need to notify their academic director or dean and current faculty, so academic arrangements can be made for their current courses.